howard-tzw/vue-select/docs/docs/guide/values.md

 ## Transforming Selections

-When the `options` array contains objects, vue-select returns the whole object as dropdown value upon selection.
+When the `options` array contains objects, `vs-vue3-select` returns the whole object as dropdown value upon selection.
 This approach makes no assumptions about the data you need, and provides a lot of flexibility.
 However, there will be situations where you just need to return a single key from an object.